Authentic Greek Tzatziki

 • Middle East: Venturing further to the Eastern Mediterranean and the expansive Middle East, one discovers yogurt-based concoctions reminiscent of Tzatziki.
 For instance, the Lebanese “Laban Cucumber” melds yogurt with cucumber and occasionally a hint of mint.
 On the other hand, in countries like Iraq, a dish named “Jajeek” marries yogurt and cucumber with a fragrant dash of rose water, offering a unique floral nuance.

-How to prepare Tzatziki:
+Step by Step Guide on How to prepare Greek Tzatziki:

 Authentic Greek Tzatziki: Yogurt & Cucumber Dip